Eric Hosmer Player Props: Cubs vs. Athletics

 Eric Hosmer At The Plate

-- He has not hit a home run in his 13 games this year.
+- In 14 games played this season, he has not hit a home run.

+- In six games this year (42.9%), Hosmer has picked up an RBI, and in three of those games (21.4%) he had more than one.

 - In one game this year, he scored, and he had multiple runs in that game.